Ackee and Salt Fish is a very famous and traditional Jamaican dish. It’s a great crowd-pleaser, very colourful and tastes fantastic. Serves 6.

 - Add salt fish, thyme, spring onions and simmer for 5 minutes and adjust seasoning.

 - Add drained ackee and allow this to warm through, but not boil.
-Then serve with fried dumplings.
+That’s it!

 Taken from our first book Tan Rosie Caribbean Supper Club Recipe Book OUT NOW